The mumblings of a Christian autistic husband, dad, IT guy and amateur radio operator - Will Brokenbourgh / AF7EC

 Jesus.
 Make no mistake, trying to live a life of sin AND also trying to

-live a life for God are totally incompatible and you will fail.
+live a life for God are totally incompatible and can cause you to fail.

 What's a sinful life?
 Most people already know in their hearts if they're living a sinful life, but the big ones are: